Suspect in Irondequoit quadruple murder pleads not guilty in court Thursday

 Soriano and his brother, who is still on the run, are accused of murdering Fraime Ubaldo, Marangely Moreno-Santiago and their two young children— just two and four years old.
 They were found dead August 31 inside their burning home on Knapp Avenue.

-It was the first time we have seen Soriano in-person, he came into the courtroom wearing a striped jumpsuit, he used a Spanish interpreter to answer some very basic questions to confirm his identity.
+It was the first time we have seen Soriano in-person, he came into the courtroom wearing a striped jumpsuit, and he used a Spanish interpreter to answer some very basic questions to confirm his identity.
 He was stoic during the entire hearing, never once turning around to look at who was in the galley.

 Soriano pleaded not guilty to four counts of murder in the first and second degree, kidnapping, burglary, and arson.
 While prosecutors handed over evidence they had against him to his defense attorney Thursday, it was under the stipulation that some of the information not be shared with the suspect directly.